Question: When and where do you serve your "kids"?

 * Please plan on serving 150.

 * If you do not have servers available, let us know!
 We have plenty of people willing to help!

-* We will provide three rectangular tables for serving.
+* We will provide four rectangular tables for serving.

 * There is no electricity available - so everything needs to be cooked and warm ahead of time.

 * We ask that both water and dessert be included in your planning, but please feel free to reach out to